In this guide, we will explore the concept of an Odious number in C++ using various strategies and illustrations.

 - Gives back the total number of set bits.

-- Call the countOnesBitwise function to find the number of set bits in the input integer n.
+Invoke the countOnesBitwise function to calculate the total number of set bits in the given integer n.

-- Use a modulo operation with two to determine if the count of set bits is odd.
+Apply a modulo operation with two to ascertain whether the count of set bits is an odd number.

 Complexity Analysis: